python/mypy/docs/source/config_file.rst

 Untyped definitions and calls
 *****************************

-For more information, see the :ref:`untyped definitions and calls <untyped-definitions-and-calls>` section of the command line docs.
+For more information, see the :ref:`Untyped definitions and calls <untyped-definitions-and-calls>` section of the command line docs.

 ``disallow_untyped_calls`` (bool, default False)